Corsa Coal Announces Financial Results for First Quarter 2021

 |Corsa Coal Corp.|

 Certain information set forth in this press release contains “forward-looking statements” and “forward-looking information” (collectively, “forward-looking statements”) under applicable securities laws.
-Except for statements of historical fact, certain information contained herein relating to price volatility of the metallurgical coal market, the future demand for metallurgical coal and the availability of its supply, and the provision of a revised statistic by the World Steel Association regarding the fall of global crude steel production in the first quarter of 2020, constitutes forward-looking statements which include management’s assessment of future plans and operations and are based on current internal expectations, assumptions and beliefs, which may prove to be incorrect.
+Except for statements of historical fact, certain information contained herein including, but not limited to, statements relating to the expected price volatility of the metallurgical coal market, the future demand for steel and its production, the availability of its supply, and the finalization of domestic metallurgical coal market contract negotiations in 2021, constitutes forward-looking statements which include management’s assessment of future plans and operations and are based on current internal expectations, assumptions and beliefs, which may prove to be incorrect.
 Some of the forward-looking statements may be identified by words such as “will”, “estimates”, “expects” “anticipates”, “believes”, “projects”, “plans”, “capacity”, “hope”, “forecast”, “anticipate”, “could” and similar expressions.
 These statements are not guarantees of future performance and undue reliance should not be placed on them.
 Such forward-looking statements necessarily involve known and unknown risks and uncertainties.
 These risks and uncertainties include, but are not limited to: changes in market conditions, governmental or regulatory developments as a result of the COVID-19 pandemic or otherwise, the operating status and capabilities of our customers and competitors; various events which could disrupt operations and/or the transportation of coal products, including labor stoppages, the outbreak of disease and severe weather conditions; and management’s ability to anticipate and manage the foregoing factors and risks.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 The reader is cautioned not to place undue reliance on forward-looking statements.
 Corsa does not undertake to update any of the forward-looking statements contained in this press release unless required by law.
 The statements as to Corsa’s capacity to produce coal are no assurance that it will achieve these levels of production or that it will be able to achieve these sales levels.